eliz79/Phonebook/README.rst

 | And need to enter new contact info in my phone book,
 | When I choose Option 1,
 | Then I will get a prompt asking me to enter the contact information,
-| And I will add first name, last name, the telephone, and child name.
+| And I will add first name, child name, and the telephone.

 Scenario 2: Deleting an existing contact
 ========================================